omarubilla/3D-Cube/README.md

 Feel free to add any improvements or additions!

+Prequisites:
+-Python installed
+-OpenCV installed
+-calibration_checker.png and ARTrackerImage.jpg printed

 Step 1:
 Before we calibrate the camera, use your printed checkerboard image and paste it to a flat surface such as a clipboard or piece of cardboard.
-Creare a folder, run this code, and hit the space key to take a picture of the calibration pose.
+Create a folder, run this code, and hit the space key to take a picture of the calibration pose.
 The more poses the better (20-30 works good).

 ``` ruby
 $ import CalibrationHelpers as calibrate